Associate Dean for Research | Paul E. Treusch Professor of Law

 With a particular interest in the relationship between law and social change, Dean Keren's primary areas of scholarship are contract law, feminist jurisprudence, critical race theory and the emerging field of law and the emotions.
 Her book, Contract Law from a Feminist Perspective, was published in Hebrew by Sacher Institute for Legislative Research and Comparative Law (2005), and she is the author or co-author of numerous articles, written and published either in Hebrew or English.
-Her English publications have appeared in the California Law Review, Harvard Law Review, Minnesota Law Review, and Michigan Journal of Race and Law, among others.
+Her English publications have appeared in the California Law Review, Harvard Law Review, Minnesota Law Review, and Michigan Journal of Race and Law, and the Florida Law Review, among others.
 Her article published by the American University Journal of Gender, Social Policy and Law won the Polonsky Prize for Creativity and Originality in the Humanistic Disciplines.
-Her latest project is a book (co-authored with K. Abrams of UC Berkeley) which explores the interrelationship of law and hope.
+Her latest project is a book which explores the interrelationship of contract law and emotions.